The following scams are all Internet-based.

 - Check the sender’s email address.
 In the case of the email in the image above, the sender’s address is WellsOnlineBank2@comcast.net.
 Most legitimate companies will use their name as their email address (i.e. CustomerService@wellsfargo.com).

 - Also check the URL (website address) of an active hyperlink by hovering over it with your mouse’s cursor (you’ll know a link is active because it will be a different color than the rest of the email).
 Often, the URL will look suspicious, such as www.DiscoverCard123.com.

-As with phishing emails, tell your senior loved one they can spot a phishing text by:
+As with phishing emails, you can spot a phishing text by:

 - needing to do something immediately to avoid “being locked out” or “deactivated”.

-- the fact that they did not prompt the text (for example: the senior had not tried to sign in on their account and gotten the text immediately afterward)
+- the fact that the recipient did not prompt the text (for example: the senior had not tried to sign in on their account and gotten the text immediately afterward)